altaga/Project-Apollo/Tech-Docs/README.md

       console.log(`server started at http://localhost:${port}`);
     });

-Para acceder a el desde la misma API Gateway realizamos un puente entre el servidor y API Gateway.
+To access it from the same API Gateway we make a bridge between the server and API Gateway.

     import json
     import http.client